 According to Encyclopedia Virginia, Mahone was elected to the U.S. Senate in 1881 by members of the Readjuster Party.
 The party was a coalition of poor whites and African Americans seeking, among other things, the restoration of free public education.

 Other scheduled lectures include:

 On Feb, 27, Roanoke author Nelson Harris will talk about the early history of Bent Mountain and the Poages Mill sections of Roanoke County, covered in his new book on that area.
 Harris, pastor of Heights Community Church and a former Roanoke mayor, has written extensively on Roanoke Valley history.

 On March 27, Dr. Lynn Rainille, research professor of the humanities at Sweet Briar College, will tell of her research on events in World War I. She also is director of the Tusculum Institute for Public History.
 Rainille is an anthropological archaeologist who studies the everyday lives of ordinary people in historic Virginian Communities.

-Ferguson will speak at 7 p.m. at Christ Lutheran.
-Admission is free for members of the Historical Society and $5 for non-members.
+All talks begin at 7 p.m. at Christ Lutheran Church, the corner of Grandin Road and Brandon Avenue.
+Admission is free to Society members, $5 for for guests.
 Light refreshments are served.